thekondrashov/stuff/README.md

 ## Bootstrap

+### Bootstrap snippets

+* [Bootsnipp.com](http://bootsnipp.com) - Bootsnipp is an element gallery for web designers and web developers, anybody who is using Bootstrap will find this website essential in their craft.
+* [Amazing Bootstrap snippets in one place | snipplicious](http://snipplicious.com) - Snipplicious is a gallery of FREE Twitter Bootstrap snippets for web designers and web developers.
+Snippets can be easily copied and pasted and will work just out of the box!

 ### Bootstrap themes & templates

 * [BootstrapBay - Bootstrap Themes & Templates](http://bootstrapbay.com/) - Buy & sell premium Bootstrap themes & templates in the BootstrapBay marketplace.
 Find a high quality theme for your next web project today!